The fourth year of the show in its new guise is stretched to 2 days and celebrates the centenary of the airport.

 Since it restarted in its present form in 2014, the Festival has been rather fraught with problems, ranging from woefully inadequate toilet and refreshment facilities in the first year, terrible parking control for the first two years and bad luck with the weather.
 The infrastructure problems had been sorted by year three and the date change may help on the weather front, so 2017 could be the year when it all comes right for Biggin Hill.

 The flying display line-up for 2017 is certainly off to a good start with the Belgian F-16 and the only UK display by the Patrouille de France.
-Add the Great War Display Team, the Bronco, the BBMF and the Red Arrows and the show looks promising.
+Further foreign participation by the Czech Air Force, RAF involvement with the Red Arrows, Typhoon and BBMF plus family favourites the Great War Display Team, Wingwalkers and Trig Team set the show up as the best at Biggin Hill for a long time.

-Tickets go on sale on 15th March at £22 per adult in advance (until August 11th) and up to 2 free children (under 16) per adult.
+Tickets are £22 per adult in advance (until August 11th) and up to 2 free children (under 16) per adult.

 |Red Arrows||Both days|